Healthy Homes Assessment Iona

 Draught Stopping Iona

-If a draught can be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes the area needs to be sealed.

-What are unreasonable gaps and holes?
+What are the most unreasonable gaps or holes?

 Check out the complete details to the Healthy Homes draught stopping requirements.